Women's Health and Menopause

 Rachel Rosovsky, MD, MPH

-Rachel Rubin, MD, IF, NCMP
+Rachel Rubin, MD, IF, MSCP

 Assistant Clinical Professor in Department of Urology at Medstar Georgetown University, Clinical Instructor in Department of Urology at George Washington University